 Depending on the size and complexity of the project, you may need to begin with an architect who not only can design the project but also provide referrals to reliable contractors.

 How to select an architect is a topic for another day.
 What we’re suggesting here is that you’ll be happier with a remodeling if you ask yourself key questions about what to look for in a contractor and interview at least three before hiring.

 What a Contractor Does

-Contractors generally aren’t designer although construction companies may have in-house designers.
-Instead, your contractor is the overall supervisors for your project.
+Contractors generally aren’t designers although construction companies may have in-house designers.
+Instead, your contractor is the overall supervisor for your project.
 Their duties include: